-On Saturday 1 December, the symposium will focus on the idea of multitude.
+On Saturday 1 December, the symposium focuses on the idea of multitude.
 It is subtitled "we have never been one", echoing Bruno Latour's notion that we have never been modern, expanding it to reflect on how the modern definition of the individual has prevented more organic, holistic and complex definitions of the self as an entity constituted within a dense network of interrelated, internal and external phenomena and agents.
-The event will consider how contemporary thinkers are moving into and beyond embodiment to consider relationships and phenomena that happen in-between and across entities, and which in doing so, shatter and re-define the concept of the self and the one.
+The event considers how contemporary thinkers are moving into and beyond embodiment to consider relationships and phenomena that happen in-between and across entities, and which in doing so, shatter and re-define the concept of the self and the one.

 - In what ways are species and beings that seem distinct in fact entangled in a planetary cooperation?

 - Can we think of pregnancy as two (or more) brains thinking in a single body?

 - Does microchimerism—the exchange of genetic materials across bodies—point towards a different understanding of the self?